netxms/netxms-doc/admin/appendix.rst

        subagent configuration file.
      - No defaults
    * - ExternalMetric
-     - Adds metric handled by external command.
-To add multiple metrics, you should use multiple ``ExternalMetric`` entries.
-On Windows platform system process execution API's CreateProcess() is used to run the command, it will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
+     - Adds metric handled by an external command.
+To add multiple metrics, multiple ``ExternalMetric`` entries can be provided.
+See :ref:`agent-external-parameter` for more information.
      - No defaults
    * - ExternalMetricProvider
      - Specifies external command and execution interval after semicolon (:).